Godwin-Chacko/London-e-commerce-analysis/README.md

 -  **Orders**
   - Desktop led to 2,487 new customers; tablet purchases had highest AOV
+-  orders of Retro & Vintage kids items have grow significantly YoY
   -
   **AOV*
   - Avg.
 51 days from account creation to first purchase